If you’re a dog owner who works or are away from home a lot, you may want to think about hiring a dog walker.

 Setting up a dog walking business

 Dog walking as a business opportunity has become very popular in recent years.
 Not surprising given that you get to hang out with dogs all day!
 However, if you want to become a dog walker, then you need more than just a love of dogs.
 The Guidelines for Professional Dog Walkers set out what you need in terms of knowledge, experience and qualifications.
 Get a City & Guilds qualification in dog walking to reassure your clients that their dogs will be in safe hands with you.
+You should also have dog walker insurance to protect yourself, the owner and their dog whilst in your care.

 You may like this blog post: Finding a dog walker saved the day